Haonan-DONG/CUDA_tutorial/README.md

 # CUDA Tutorial
 This is a basic tutorial for learning CUDA.
+The motivation is to present several examples for indicating the basic usage by CUDA, since there exists many blogs for the principle while the examples is deficient.

 ## How to use
 ```shell